gordtulloch/obsy/README.md

 Initial release scope is as follows:
 * Multinode support for seperate telescope and observatory computers
 * Support for multiple workload types, all from the same code base
-* Master nodes for data repository, remote nodes for web sites, telescope nodes and observatory nodes.
 * Support for automated science and astrophotography imaging using KStars/EKOS on Linux
 * Automatic collection of data into data repositories including FITS file metadata
 * Automated cloud detection from any allsky camera that can produce a current image on disk